brightway-lca/cookiecutter-brightwaylib/README.md

 # Requirements

+## pre-commit

+Follow the instructions at the [pre-commit website](https://pre-commit.com/).

+In our pre-commit configuration, we run pylint, and this needs to be installed locally as its Github repo doesn't play nicely with pre-commit.

 ## Secrets for publishing
 The github actions to publish to test.pypi.org and pypi.org require the creation of the following 2 secrets: